predictionguard/genai-workshop/README.md

 This repo includes the materials for GenAI workshops.
 The materials were prepared by Daniel Whitenack for live attendees.
 However, others might benefit from them as they build generative AI applications.

-## Generative AI Engineering - Composable Building Blocks, Example Applications, and Guides
+## GenAI Engineering - Composable Building Blocks

 1. [example1](genai-building-blocks/example1) - Basic LLM Chatbot
 2. [example2](genai-building-blocks/example2) - Naive RAG